-The SmartNode Micro Analog Telephone Adapter provides connectivity for analog phones to a home, home office or corporate LAN.
+The SmartNode Micro Analog Telephone Adapter (Patton) provides connectivity for analog phones to a home, home office or corporate LAN.
 Connecting to any analog phone or PBX, the SmartNode product is ay cost effective solution for small offices and telecommuters to access Internet-based telephone services and corporate intranet systems across established LAN and Internet connections like xDSL and cable modems.

 The M-ATA provides one Ethernet (RJ-45) port and one FXS (RJ-11) analog phone port for quick and easy interconnection to the local LAN.
 LEDs show at-a-glance the status of the system, LAN, WAN, and phone ports.

 A full suite of IP features (DHCP, NAT/PAT) are available to maximize universal connectivity.
 VLAN tagging and prioritization enables voice traffic to be handled before data traffic insuring higher quality voice calls.
 Support for PPPoE tunneling simplifies extending corporate intranet services to telecommuters.